prime-infinity/hackerstore-vue/README.md

 A simple hypothetical Store/Shop implementation in vue.
 Implementation maybe simple, but encompasses many use cases of a real world Store application.

+## Technologies

+- Basic web technologies such as HTML5, CSS3, Bootstrap
+- Vue.js For the frontend
+- Netlify hosting for frontend

 ## Features

 - A list of Store items/products with name and price tags are already presented.In a normal application, these items will come from a backend.